yroc/data-structures/README.md

 ## High Scores
 A Java application that stores a list of video game high scores (source: <cite>Data Structures and Algorithms in Java</cite>, p.
 104).

+## Sorting an Array
+A Java application that sorts an array (i.e., takes as argument an unordered array of elements and rearranges them into nondecreasing order).
+This application uses the insertion-sort algorithm.